Programme overview

 Curriculum

-All teaching activities are taught in English.
-The lectures, study manuals, examinations and used literature are also in English.
+All teaching activities are taught in English, including the lectures, study manuals, examinations, and literature.

 Internship to apply your knowledge

-In the second semester, from February onwards, you will complete a practical, professional internship and a research internship leading to your final thesis.
-Both can be carried out either in external organisations and companies working in the field of behaviour change and/or e-health, or in the research areas of our faculty.
+In the second semester, you will complete a practical, professional internship and a research internship leading to your final thesis.
+Both can be carried out either in external organisations and companies working in healthcare and health promotion, policy making, behaviour change and/or e-health, or in the research areas of our faculty.
 The internships can also be combined into a longer one, where both practical experience and research work can be integrated into a larger project.

-By completing these internships, you will have the opportunity to practice the skills and competences acquired in the first semester and gather professional and research experience in the field.
-You will have the opportunity to experience the work of a health psychologist and behaviour change specialist in real-life settings, creating the basis for entering the job market.
+By completing these internships, you will have the opportunity to practice the skills and competencies acquired in the first semester and gather professional and research experience in the field.
+You will have the chance to experience the work of a health psychologist and behaviour change specialist in real-life settings, creating the basis for entering the job market.

-Our internship network includes public and private organisations offering exciting and relevant internship positions to our students across a variety of topics and domains, such as public health promotion (at the local or national level), sustainability, digital health and wellbeing, policy development and implementation, etc. Examples of organisations include the municipality of Rotterdam, the GGD (local public health services), research organisations (consultancy firms, Trimbos Institute, national and international research consortia), e-health providers, software and start-up companies working in digital behaviour change.
-An internship abroad is also possible in an organisation relevant to the contents of the master programme.
+Our internship network includes public and private organisations offering exciting and relevant internship positions to our students across various topics and domains, such as public health promotion (at the local or national level), sustainability, digital health and well-being, policy development and implementation, etc. Examples of organisations include the municipality of Rotterdam, the GGD (local public health services), research organisations (consultancy firms, national and international research consortia), e-health providers, software and start-up companies working in digital behaviour change.
+An internship abroad is also possible in an organisation relevant to the contents of the master's programme.

 The educational programme is subject to change.
 No rights can be derived from the information below.